iBicha/playlet/docs/README.md

 - Roku Registry
   - Allows you to inspect the content of the [Registry](https://developer.roku.com/en-ca/docs/references/brightscript/components/roregistry.md)

-Playlet is configured to have all these features available when ran in debug mode.
+Playlet is configured to have all these features available when run in debug mode.

 ### RALE (Roku Advanced Layout Editor)